ryan-roemer/loose-bits/_posts/2013-07-10-writing-a-technical-book-part-1.md

 software consulting gigs, nor do I plan to in the future - the opportunity cost in terms of pure dollars would be really depressing.

+At the same time, I *did* find so many benefits from writing a technical book - learning a subject in depth, working with development communities in depth, and just meeting random folks along the way who were interested in the topic or have even read the book or online code samples.

 ## Off to Write a Book

-I signed the revised book contract with Packt in December, 2012 and officially became on the hook for actually writing a book.
+Having considered everything and deciding to jump in, I signed the revised book contract with Packt in December, 2012 and officially became on the hook for writing a book.
 Packt then sent me an "author bundle" of documents, which included style and writing guidelines and templates for the draft chapters.